Detecting Coordinated Behaviour on Video-First Platforms: The Challenge of Multimodality and Complex Similarity on TikTok: Case study

+The previous two steps generated seven layers, each corresponding to a co-action network, summarised in Table \ref{table1}.
+The seven unfiltered networks have significantly different sizes.
+About 50\% of the users present in our dataset use the same Music ID as another user at least once.
+On the other side, the smaller audio transcript networks are most likely due to the audio transcript not being available for many posts, e.g. slide shows.
+The third step in our method is to identify thresholds for the frequency and time-based filters, so that some of the edges in the dense layers likely not due to coordination are removed before the detection of coordinated groups of accounts.

-\begin{itemize} \item In the frequency-based filters, we retained edges only if the number of shared co-actions between a pair of users (i.e.~edge weight) was at least 2, 10, or equal to the average edge weight for that layer.
-These values were chosen based on established thresholds in the literature~\citep{Soares2023, Schoch2022, Ng2023_b}.
+In the frequency-based filters, we retain edges only if the number of shared co-actions between a pair of users (i.e.~edge weight) was at least 2, 10, or equal to the average edge weight for that layer.
+These values are chosen based on previously utilised thresholds in the literature~\parencite{Soares2023, Schoch2022, Ng2023_b}.

-\item In the time-based filters, we retained only those edges for which the annotated time difference between co-actions was equal to or less than 60 seconds, 120 seconds, or 5 minutes.
-These thresholds also follow precedents in prior work~\citep{Soares2023, Ng2023_b, giglietto_tiktok_viz}. \end{itemize}
+In the time-based filters, we retain only those edges for which the annotated time difference between co-actions was equal to or less than 60 seconds, 120 seconds, or 5 minutes.
+These thresholds also follow precedents in prior work~\parencite{Soares2023, Ng2023_b, giglietto_tiktok_viz}.

-To determine the most informative threshold for each layer, we applied the following evaluation procedure:

-\begin{enumerate} \item \textbf{Edge and component pruning.} We first discarded any filtered candidate layers where too few or no edges remained, or where no connected component exceeded 8 nodes in size.

-\item \textbf{Component analysis.} For the remaining candidates, we examined the structure of the largest, second-largest, and third-largest connected components.
-This included analysing their internal coherence in terms of shared content, behavioural similarity, and naming conventions across user accounts.

-\item \textbf{Threshold selection.} We selected the optimal threshold as the one that produced the most coherent and interpretable components --- i.e.~those that clustered users together based on clear, content-driven similarities.

-\item \textbf{Cross-threshold comparison.} As a supplementary check, we compared the distribution of user accounts across the different filtered networks to assess consistency and sensitivity to the chosen thresholds. \end{enumerate}

-This filtering process yielded a set of refined co-action layers, each capturing stronger and more plausible signs of coordination (See Table~\ref{tab:filtering}).
-Notice that the temporal proximity of interactions has not been as informative as the frequency of such interactions.
-We find that often similar content is posted over a longer time frame.
-For some of the clusters we find, some of the users in the cluster do indeed post within short time spans of each other, however filtering by a shorter time-window leads to missing the larger picture of the cluster.
-In addition, co-actions which are common in the data, are likely to appear within a short time-frame by chance, while the repetition of a co-action seemingly makes chance less likely.
-These layers formed the basis for the structural and content-based analysis presented in the following sections.
+This filtering process yielded a set of refined co-action layers, shown in Figure \ref{fig:networkvisualisation}, each capturing stronger and more plausible signs of coordination.
+Notice that the temporal proximity of interactions has not been as informative as the frequency of such interactions (See Table~\ref{tab:filtering}).
+We find that often similar content is posted over a longer period of time.
+In addition, co-actions which are common in the data, are likely to appear within a short time-frame by chance.
+These layers formed the basis for the structural and content-based analysis performed in the following steps.